top of page

 Trailblazing Neuronature, a blended genre where neurodiversity meets nature.

-My novel, Mock Orange, explores two genres, neurodiversity and nature writing, and how they blend to create what I term ‘Neuronature’.
-Nature writing typically describes the natural environment, but my novel takes this further by drawing on the connection between women, neurodiversity and nature as a metaphor.
+My novel, Mock Orange, blends two genres, neurodiversity and nature writing, to create what I term ‘Neuronature’.
+Nature writing typically describes the natural environment, but my novel takes this a step further by drawing on the connection between women, neurodiversity, and nature as a metaphor.
 It reflects the importance of nature and gardening to autistic women and seeks to push the boundaries of nature writing, to examine personal challenges and societal issues.

 Don't be shy.
 Get in touch.